menny/menny.github.io/_posts/2013-12-09-branding-edge-effect.md

  * The shared instance may be unloaded from memory, so remember to call the ```brandGlowEffect``` after each creation of EdgeEffect (after creation of ListView, GridView, ScrollView, or your own instance of EdgeEffect), best place will be in the Activity's ```onCreate```, right after setting the layout.
  * I'll emphasis the first point (since this is the core of the hack, and it's a _reflection_ kind of solution, thus dangerous): make sure this method works on the target Android version you had in mind.
 I take no responsibility!

+## Branding - The Technical Challenge ##
+An App should be useful, easy to use, effective, beautiful, stable.
+It should also be unique, and represent its creator.
+This is where _Branding_ comes in - a way to express and show yourself in the App UI: colors, Type-face and font sizes, language, behavior, icons and graphics, etc.

+I'll try to post more about this subject, but not from a marketing, design, or decision (reason) standpoint.
+Instead I'll show you _how_, technically, to brand your App.
+E.g., in this post I've shown how to change the color of Android's build-in Edge-Effect, you can use this method to change the glow color to your brand's main (or secondary) color!
+What ever that color maybe (which is a design decision).